-- stopping a person from speaking if he or she is making offensive, threatening or defamatory statements.
-This includes where a speaker names or singles out a person or group's view - permitting the substitution of speakers - granting additional time for a speaker at the public hearing - granting a late application to speak.
+- stopping a person from speaking at the Panel's discretion, including if he or she is making offensive, threatening or defamatory statements.
+This includes where a speaker names or singles out a person or group's view - · permitting the substitution of speakers - granting additional time for a speaker at the public hearing - granting a late application to speak.